HalbFettKaese/apollonian-circles/README.md

 u_4=u_1+u_2+u_3\pm 2\sqrt{u_1u_2+u_1u_3+u_2u_3}
 $$

-However, this naive approach quickly runs into problems: The first equation has two different solutions depending on whether you choose the $+$ or the $-$ sign, and the second equation also has two different solutions in the same way.
-In total, this would give four combinations, even though there are always only exactly two different circles that are tangent to the original three.
+However, this naive approach quickly runs into problems: The first equation has 2 different solutions depending on whether you choose the $+$ or the $-$ sign, and the second equation also has 2 different solutions in the same way.
+In total, this would give 4 combinations, even though there are always only exactly 2 different circles that are tangent to the original three.
 One might hope that there is a consistent way in which the sign from one equation can be matched with the sign of the other equation, but after some experimentation, it becomes apparent that every combination has some cases where it is correct and some cases where it is incorrect.

 What saves us here is an equation given relatively close to the start of the paper I referenced earlier, [Beyond the Descartes circle theorem](https://arxiv.org/abs/math/0101066):